wacncontent/CustomizeTool/output/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 The commented section provides an example of the attributes and sample settings for them.

-Configure the attributes with the values from your cache blade on the preview portal, and configure the other values as desired.
+Configure the attributes with the values from your cache blade on the <!-- deleted by customization preview --> portal, and configure the other values as desired.

 	<sessionState mode="Custom" customProvider="MySessionStateStore">
       <providers>